Ying-Yiping/CIS545-Project/index.md

 This project will focus on the first step of the problem by taking [***Indego***](https://www.rideindego.com/), a bike-sharing system in the Philadelphia area, as a research sample, on which we will use different models (OLS, ARIMA, Neural Networks, etc.) to make accurate demand forecasts.
 Indego started operation on April 23, 2015, with 125 stations and 1,000 bicycles.
 After 7 years of development, the function of this system has tended to be comprehensive, which is appropriate for research.
 In this analysis, we select a **5-week** period from **May 17** to **June 20**, **2021** for temporal/spatial analysis.

-This section will show examples of embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).
+This section will show embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).

 # II.
 Exploratory Data Analysis